jigoshop/Jigoshop-eCommerce/readme.txt

 2. Go to Plugins -> Add New
 3. Type "Jigoshop eCommerce" into the Search input
 4. Click on "Install Now"
 5. Click on "Activate"

-= Setting up Jigoshop =

-Take a look through our <a href="http://forum.jigoshop.com/kb/" title="Jigoshop usage guide">Jigoshop usage guides</a> to help you setup Jigoshop for the first time.

 == Frequently Asked Questions ==

 = Will Jigoshop eCommerce work with X theme? =

 Jigoshop eCommerce will in theory work with any theme, but of course, certain parts may need to be styled using CSS to make them match up - that's why we created the Layout Manager.
 We've added default styling for Twenty Thirteen,Twenty Fourteen,Twenty Fifteen,Twenty Sixteen and...WooThemes.
 We're developing custom themes for the plugin - they should be available soon!
 If you need a theme built, or have a theme that needs styling, <a href="http://www.jigoshop.com/contact/">give us a shout</a> and we may be able to assist.

 = Can I have Jigoshop eCommerce in my language =

 Jigoshop eCommerce comes with a .po file and is localisation ready in over 10 languages.
-You can also <a href="http://forum.jigoshop.com/kb/customize-jigoshop/languages">create your own translations</a> for Jigoshop eCommerce.
+You can also create your own translations for Jigoshop eCommerce.

 = Which payment gateways do you have? =

-Take a look through <a href="http://forum.jigoshop.com/kb/jigoshop-settings/payment-gateways">our list of payment gateways</a>.
+Take a look through <a href="https://www.jigoshop.com/product-category/payment-gateways/">our list of payment gateways</a>.
 There are some free ones that are included with Jigoshop eCommerce, and even more are available <a href="http://www.jigoshop.com/product-category/extensions/">on jigoshop.com</a>.

 = Will tax settings work in my country? =